nmsa/tma-framework-k/development/tma-admin-console/README.md

 ## Execution

-To run the Admin Console, execute the following commands:
+To run the `Admin Console`, execute the following commands:
 ```sh
 kubectl exec -ti tma-admin-console-0 -- bash
 java -jar bin/tma-admin-console-0.0.1-SNAPSHOT.jar
 ```

 When running the console, it will display the options that you can perform in this console.
 Follow the instructions provided by the console.

+## Key Generation

+`Admin Console` allows you creating both public and private keys to be used in your actuator.
+The algorithm used to generate them is RSA/SHA1PRNG, and the key size is 2048 bytes.

+## Authors
+* Jose Alexandre D'Abruzzo